Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 Data collection is carried out using the [Analog Discovery 3](https://digilent.com/shop/analog-discovery-3/), a multi-purpose data acquisition and signal-generating device.
 In this lab, the Analog Discovery powers the potentiometer by providing 5V across pins 1 and 3, and reads the voltage from pin 2.

 ## Software
 This lab will make use of the open-source software [WaveForms](https://tinyurl.com/E91LabSoftware) from Digilent, the manufacturer of the analog I/O device that you'll use to collect data.
 Download WaveForms, install it on your computer, and bring it with you to the lab.

 WaveForms can load a 'workspace', which is a collection of settings that you can pre-load when you run WaveForms.
 Download the workspace needed for this lab [here]({{ page.permalink }}/../Lab1Workspace.dwf3work).
 It will look something like this:

 ![workspace]({{ page.permalink }}/../waveforms.png){:style="max-width: 100%; height: auto;"}

+We will be using Waveforms together with the Analog Discovery 3 as an _Oscilloscope_, which should be a familiar tool for you.
+If you need to restart from scratch without using the workspace file provided to you, you can re-create the settings by choosing 'Scope' as the tool on the startup screen.

 A reference manual for WaveForms is available [here](https://digilent.com/reference/software/waveforms/waveforms-3/reference-manual).